nsi-cyber/mp3downloader/README.md

-MP3 Downloader APP
+#MP3 Downloader APP
-Project Image

 MP3 Downloader APP is an application that allows users to download YouTube videos as .mp3 files.

 Features
-Built with Jetpack Compose, MVVM, Retrofit, OkHttp, Jsoup, Dagger, and Hilt.
+Built with Jetpack Compose, MVVM, Retrofit, OkHttp, Jsoup, Coroutines, Dagger, and Hilt.
 Define the download location and pass the YouTube link.
 The application will automatically download the .mp3 file based on the provided link.
 Utilizes coroutines for asynchronous programming, ensuring efficient and non-blocking operations.
 Features